maliput/maliput_documentation/docs/getting_started.rst

 Rules
 -----

-`maliput` provides an API for rule support.
+`maliput`_ provides an API for rule support.
 The rules are used to model all kind of traffic rules that could be applied to a road network.

-The base interface for rules is `maliput::api::rules::Rule <html/deps/maliput/html/classmaliput_1_1api_1_1rules_1_1_rule.html>`_.
+The base interface for rules is `maliput::api::rules::Rule`_.
 Each rule has:

 * *id*: a unique identifier for the rule
 * *type id*: a unique identifier for the type of the rule